egonw/rrdf/README.md

 # Copyright / License

+## rrdflibs package

 Copyright (C) 2011-2014  Egon Willighagen and contributors

+Apache License 2.0 for for the rrdflibs package files.

+Copyright for Jena is described in the LICENSE and java/NOTICE files.
+Please also visit https://jena.apache.org/.

+## rrdf package

+Copyright (C) 2011-2014  Egon Willighagen and contributors

-Licensed AGPL v3 for the package.
-Jena is copyright and licensed differently.
+License AGPL v3 for the rrdf package.

-See the LICENSE file for details, or at https://jena.apache.org/.
+## Authors / Contributors

+Authors:

+Egon Willighagen

 Contributions from:

-Carl Boettiger
+Carl Boettiger,
 Ryan Kohl

 (See: https://github.com/egonw/rrdf/graphs/contributors)